What is giant papillary conjunctivitis?

 Treatment of GPC usually involves discontinuing contact lens wear for several days or weeks.
-The doctors may recommend that you use different cleaning, wetting, or soaking solutions.
+Your doctor may recommend that you use different cleaning, wetting, or soaking solutions.
 You may need to change your lens-care routine to reduce the buildup of deposits on the lenses.
 Sometimes your lenses can be professionally cleaned to remove dirt and chemicals.

 How can I take care of my eyes?

-Follow the doctors? directions carefully.
+Follow your doctor's directions carefully.
 It may take some time to discover the exact cause of your GPC and then to control it.